Destination Azure Databricks #

 I. Create a Databricks cluster #

-Log in to your Databricks account.
+- Log in to your Databricks workspace.

-Enter a cluster name of your choice.
+- Enter a name for your cluster.

-Select the latest Databricks runtime version.
+- Select the latest Databricks runtime version.

-Click Create Cluster.
+- Click Create Cluster.

-II.
-Get connection details for Databricks cluster #
+Get connection details for a cluster #

 - Server Hostname